Minority Serving Institution Fellowship

 - Monthly teleconference for reporting on individual initiatives and collaboration, peer support.

-- Attendance and participation in the AEA/CDC Summer Evaluation Professional Development Institute as a culminating activity in June of 2015.
+- Attendance and participation in the AEA Summer Evaluation Professional Development Institute in June 2020.

 - Participation in either individual or a group/cohort culminating evaluation exercise

 - Webinar-based summer training debrief/focus group after Summer training